AuHau/giTrack/docs/usage.md

 This command will install completion based on your current shell, it mostly consist of adding `_GITRACK_COMPLETE` variable to your `rc` file.
 If you want to inspect details you can run `gitrack completion show`.

+## Direnv tip

+For even more automatization, you can use awesome tool [direnv](https://github.com/direnv/direnv) for automatically starting tracking when you change directory into your Git repo.
+Unfortunately there is currently no support for unloading-hook (the support for it is discussed [here](https://github.com/direnv/direnv/issues/129), you can ask authors to incorporate into their work), so you still have to stop your time tracking manually when you are done.